xrdocs-staging/design/_blogs/2017-09-21-peering-telemetry.md

 MDT is enabled on the node itself in three steps.
 1) Grouping source data YANG paths, called sensors, into a sensor group.
 2) Creating a destination group with the destination and data encoding method.
 3) Creating a subscription grouping a sensor-group to a destination-group.
 This method of configuration is known as “dial-out” since the node itself initiates the streaming.
 Another method, called “dial-in” uses specific models to configure all of the above information from an external management application.
 The dial-in configuration is ephemeral, meaning it is not stored in the startup configuration.
 Configuration of MDT for IOS-XR on the NCS5500 can be found here: <https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/telemetry/b-telemetry-cg-ncs5500-62x/b-telemetry-cg-ncs5500-62x_chapter_011.html>

-Also, <http://xrdocs.io> has a number of telemetry related blogs which go in depth on configuration and use cases for MDT.
+Also, <{{site.url}}> has a number of telemetry related blogs which go in depth on configuration and use cases for MDT.

 On the collection side, Pipeline is a Cisco open-source project which can be used to collect streaming data and output it to several popular time-series databases.
 Pipeline can be located at <https://github.com/cisco/bigmuddy-network-telemetry-pipeline> and tutorial on using Pipeline at <https://xrdocs.github.io/telemetry/tutorials/2017-05-08-pipeline-with-grpc>